European Traveler

 Visit Linderhof on Day-Trips from Munich

 Schloss Linderhof Palace is in the Ammer Valley near Oberammergau and the monastery town Ettal.
 It is a popular day-trip destination from Munich and a great side trip from the popular Schloss Neuschwanstein Castle.
-Day-trip tours from Munich often combine Linderhof with Neuschwanstein, as well as other sights such as Oberammergau and the UNESCO-listed Wieskirche.
+Day-trip tours from Munich often combine Linderhof with Neuschwanstein, as well as other sights such as Oberammergau and the UNESCO-listed Rococo Wieskirche.

 See also Visiting Schloss Linderhof for more details on tickets, opening hours, and transportation when visiting Schloss Linderhof Palace.